Children's Hospitals Week

 How will you afford all of the medication?
 How much will you spend on gas driving to appointments?
 Will you have to choose between a medical device for your child or paying your heating bill?

-That means your gift will be doubled to help provide:
+That means your gift will help provide:

 - food boxes and meal vouchers